-AMERICAN HERITAGE Chocolate contains spices such as vanilla, orange peel, and cinnamon, so it really adds a LOT of flavor to this recipe in addition to being a beautiful topping.
-The spices go so well with the dulce de leche layers in this cake.
+It contains spices such as vanilla, orange peel, and cinnamon, so it really adds a LOT of flavor to this recipe in addition to being a beautiful topping.
+The subtle spices go so well with the dulce de leche layers in this cake.

 How to make Dulce de Leche Waffle Cake

-To make the chocolate drizzle, just melt the chocolate in the microwave, stir in a teaspoon or two of coconut oil, and drizzle over the top of the cake.
+→ To make the chocolate drizzle, just melt the chocolate in the microwave, stir in a teaspoon or two of coconut oil, and drizzle over the top of the cake.
 Garnish with additional grated chocolate.
-That’s it!

 When my grandma makes this cake, she always makes her own dulce de leche from condensed milk and grates her own chocolate for the topping.
 I bet her grandma had to make wafer-thin waffles from scratch too.
 I am so glad I don’t have to do any of that!
 All the ingredients for this easy dessert are available and ready to be used immediately.